Over the years, many marketing campaigns have tried to form a connection between Coffee and Antioxidants1.

 They are also great at fighting oxidative stress in the body.
 It can be caused by excessive exercise, exposure to radiation, smoking, environmental pollution, artificial sweeteners’ consumption, etc. All these events trigger oxidative stress in the body, which then damages the body cells.

-According to a report, Antioxidants are an excellent defense against oxidative stress.
-Another report found that Antioxidants reduces vision loss in older people.
+According to a report in Frontiers in Pharmacology5, Antioxidants are an excellent defense against oxidative stress.
+Another report found that Antioxidants reduce vision loss in older people.

 Now, let us break a myth.
 Antioxidants are not a particular component.
 Instead, it defines a range of chemical components that act as antioxidants in the human body.